nattfalk/ins-gerp25/README.md

-# iNSANE - We Are Back
+# iNSANE - WORK IN PROGRESS
-40k intro for Gerp 2024
+40k intro for Gerp 2025

 Code by Prospect
-Music by Mygg & Vedder
+Music by ??
-Graphics by Corel & Vedder
+Graphics by ??

 Code is built using VS Code and the [Amiga Assembly extension](https://github.com/prb28/vscode-amiga-assembly) by prb28